Celebrating Burns Night

 3

 Soup is served – Scotch Broth, Cullen Skink, or Cock-a-Leekie are the most popular.
-These are all rich and filling, and many people now substitute soup for Scottish Smoked Salmon, as modern alternative.
+These are all rich and filling, and many people now substitute soup for Smoked Salmon, as modern alternative.

 4